CIT28/files/w2/ps0p1.md

 - Executing 5.sql results in a table with 1 column and 1 row.
 - Executing 6.sql results in a table with 1 column and 2 rows.
 - Executing 7.sql results in a table with 2 columns and 6 rows.

+## Grading
+- Submit your commit history URL your ps0 in your private repo for grading
+- This is how I will grade your work:
+    1. Did you provide the correct URL for ps0 folder - 15 points.
+    2. Did you do all the commits required for this work - 25 points - There should be 7 commits, 7 sql files and 7 pow.txt files.
+    3. Did your SQL files create the correct output - 40 points
+    4. Did you proof of work files show autheicate work - 20 ppoints